-- Aclaris Therapeutics International Limited (ATIL) and Rigel have an exclusive, worldwide license agreement for the development and commercialization of specified Rigel Janus Kinase (JAK) inhibitors, named by Aclaris as ATI-50001 (oral) and ATI-50002 (topical).
+- Aclaris Therapeutics International Limited (ATIL) and Rigel have an exclusive, worldwide license agreement for the development and commercialization of specified Rigel Janus Kinase (JAK) inhibitors, referred to by Aclaris as ATI-502 (topical) and ATI-501 (oral).

 - Under the license agreement, ATIL will assume responsibility for the continued development of specified Rigel JAK inhibitor compounds for the treatment of alopecia areata and other dermatological conditions.

 - Rigel received an upfront payment of $8 million, and will be eligible to receive various milestone payments of up to $90 million based on global development and multiple indications, as well as tiered royalties on any future sales of these compounds.

 About Alopecia Areata